New Jersey / Middlesex County

 Healthcare

-Residents of Middlesex have convenient access to major hospitals like Robert Wood Johnson University Hospital Somerset and Saint Peter's University Hospital.
-The community boasts 2.6 physicians per 1,000 people and a high health insurance coverage rate of 92.3%, ensuring quality healthcare services are readily available.
+Middlesex residents have access to quality healthcare, with major hospitals like Robert Wood Johnson University Hospital Somerset and Saint Peter's University Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 92.3% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals